trident

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it opens a live Trident document and returns its contents as Trident markup DSL.
-It distinguishes from sibling get_document_summary by noting that open_document is for reading/understanding the diagram, not for enumerating entity IDs.
+The description states a specific verb+resource: 'Opens a live Trident document and returns its full contents as Trident markup DSL.'
+It clearly distinguishes the tool from siblings by contrasting with get_document_summary and framing this as the 'READ and UNDERSTAND' tool, not for enumerating IDs.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.